The Initial Public Offerings Law Review: Luxembourg

 15 Article 13 of the Listing Regulation.

-17 Also, the condition does not apply for admission to the official list of a further block of shares and units of the same category as those already admitted.
+17 The condition does not apply for admission to the official list of a further block of shares and units of the same category as those already admitted.

 21 The derogation must be desirable in the interest of the company or the investors and subject to the LuxSE being satisfied that the investors have the necessary information available to be able to make a well-founded opinion on the company and the shares.